Thomasmclean993/Portfolio-blog/index.md

 # WhoamI

 I'm a self-taught full-stack developer that enjoys tackling new challenges and is known for their ability to improve quickly using introspection and problem-solving.
 Ask me about one of the my ongoing projects.
-Check out some of my [projects](./project_review.html)
+Check out some of my projects.

 * * *